criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

 | **403** | The API client is not authorized to access this resource. |  -  |

-## getInMarketInterests
+## getAudienceSegmentsInMarketInterests

-> InMarketAudienceSegmentInterestEntityV1ListResponse getInMarketInterests(advertiserId, country)
+> InMarketAudienceSegmentInterestEntityV1ListResponse getAudienceSegmentsInMarketInterests(advertiserId, country)